Induction Bonding

 image: Metal to plastic bonding of beer kegsMetal to plastic bonding of beer kegs

 A single-turn solenoid coil is placed around the assembled beer keg and heated for 35 seconds as the keg is rotated.
-Pressure is applied with a press on the top rim whilst the keg is rotating, forming a seal between the aluminium mesh and the two halves of the beer keg.
+Pressure is applied with a press on the top rim whilst the keg is rotating, forming a seal between the aluminum mesh and the two halves of the beer keg.

 image: Bonding Metal to Plastic for Dental ToolsBonding Metal to Plastic for Dental Tools